-When the UE has joined the MBS session and the source NG-RAN node does not support 5MBS, the 5GC Individual MBS traffic delivery method is used for the MBS session data delivery.
+When the UE has joined the multicast MBS session and the source NG-RAN node does not support MBS, the 5GC Individual MBS traffic delivery method is used for the multicast MBS session data delivery.
 When the Xn/N2 based handover procedure is triggered, the UE is handed over to the target NG-RAN node per existing Xn /N2 based handover procedure defined in TS 23.502 [6].

-The following applies for an Xn handover from an NG-RAN node not supporting MBS to an NG-RAN node supporting MBS:
+The following applies for an Xn based handover from an NG-RAN node not supporting 5G MBS: